Rating is available when the video has been rented.

 This feature is not available right now.
 Please try again later.

-Uploaded on Jul 2, 2009
+Published on Jul 2, 2009

 (This film was created/produced by Nom de Guerre Films http://nomdeguerre.tv - it is provided here to help promote the film, Mr. Okra, New Orleans & its culture)

 A true New Orleans character ...almost anyone who lives in New Orleans has heard of "The Okra Man" - in fact, most have heard him in the early morning chanting his way through the neighbourhood; "I got cucumbers, I got watermelon, I got fresh peaches..." and probably have bought fresh fruit and vegetables from him.
 Mr. Okra, (aka Arthur Robinson) the itinerant New Orleans produce vendor, is the subject and name of a new documentary film from executive producer Andre Jones and director T.G.
 Herrington of Nom de Guerre Films http://nomdeguerre.tv/.
 "Beyond the clichés of Bourbon Street, amid the decadence and decay of one of Americas most unique cities, Mr. Okra is a character from another time.
 His is an analog world, in a digital age.
 This is an intimate look at one of New Orleans most colorful characters, one of the characters that makes New Orleans such a special place Mr. Okra is a glimpse into the soul of an American city."

 Watch the site for news of screenings in New Orleans and beyond as well as copies for purchase. http://nomdeguerre.tv

 Mr. Okra: Official Selection of the 2009 NYC Food Film Festival Mr. Okra wins the Peroni Italy Audience Choice Award at the Third Annual NYC Food Film Festival 2009.